-Suspects in New Mexico Compound Were Planning Terrorist Attack In Atlanta Hospital, Investigators Say
+Suspects In New Mexico Compound Were Planning Terrorist Attack In Atlanta Hospital, Investigators Say

 When the youngster was taken from his mother by Siraj Ibn Wahhaj, she told authorities that he left the boy’s medicine behind.
 Ironically, the withholding of the seizure medication was the ultimate cause of death for the toddler.

 If convicted of the crime of abuse of a child resulting in death, it is a first-degree felony.
 The sentence carries a penalty of up to life in prison.
 Siraj Ibn Wahhaj and Jany Leveille also face charges of conspiracy to commit child abuse.
-If the pair are convicted, that charge is a first-degree felony, as well.
+If the pair is convicted, that charge is a first-degree felony, as well.

 The reason why Grady Memorial Hospital was targeted for a potential terrorist attack isn’t known, but clues are contained within a journal Jany Leveille maintained.
 Leveille wrote in the journal that she was displeased at the treatment she and her mother received at the hospital.
 Her journal didn’t contain any details about the treatment.